jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     * Rename Symbol

       - Right click on the name you want to change, for example ``first_input`` then select ``Rename Symbol`` or
-      - Select the name you want to change then hit :kbd:``F2`` on your keyboard to rename it
+      - Select the name you want to change then use :kbd:`F2` on your keyboard to rename it

   .. code-block:: python
     :lineno-start: 93